microsoft/SuperchargeAzureSQLDeployments/docs/labs/3-AzureResourceDeployment.md

 4. This ARM templete can be used to be deploy: Storage account, Log Anylitics, SQL Logtical Server, and multiple SQL DB(s). </br>

->You may see older schema versions this is becuase the templete is designed to work in both Azure Commerical and Azure Government
+:bulb: You may see older schema versions this is becuase the templete is designed to work in both Azure Commerical and Azure Government

 6. Close **sql_db.json** without saving anything